Moving is never easy.

 3. Insist on information security best practices

 Switching to new mobility tools and cloud-based services can increase network and data vulnerability – which makes this a good time to update teams with your new protection strategy and security procedures.
+You might want to find a Computer Support Company that can help tighten all of the security systems of your technology.
 Announcing best practices for reducing information security risk just before the move is essential by providing guidance on software updates, data encryption, system and network access, and protecting information assets, plus reminders on password access protocols, opening attachments and links, and using public networks.

 4. Have world class technology support available

 When technology is not working, work progress will be stalled and teams will be frustrated.
 Be sure to provide help desk access information, guides and tip sheets, how to access informal support networks, access after-hours support, and protocols for reporting an issue or breach.

 Mobile devices and cloud-based applications are now ubiquitous.
 Are your teams ready for this technology-enabled workplace shift?